sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 are primarily found at ports rather than out on vehicles.

 ***Legged.*** The vehicle has mechanical legs.
-It gains the benefits of the all-terrain feature and can also clamber over obstacles of up to the vehicleís own size (moving at a maximum of half the vehicleís Speed when doing so), but the vehicle can be knocked over, suffering from the prone condition.
+It gains the benefits of the all-terrain feature and can also clamber over obstacles of up to the vehicle√≠s own size (moving at a maximum of half the vehicle√≠s Speed when doing so), but the vehicle can be knocked over, suffering from the prone condition.
 Just like a creature, a prone vehicle must spend half its movement to stand up from prone and cannot move until it does.

 ***Mass Transit.*** A mass transit vehicle is a specialized version of the transport type, and only needs a crew of up to 4 people to operate, regardless of size, though often additional crew members will provide security, customer service, and similar functions.
 The remaining capacity can be occupied by passengers.